mesajil/notepad/lib/prettier/README.md

-# Config prettier with an script
+# Config prettier usign script shell

 To run the prettier configuration script you will need to: